datastax/ds-support-diagnostic-collection/README.md

+> [!WARNING]
+> This repository, while fully functional, is no longer actively enhanced and is superseded by [`diagnostic-collection`](https://github.com/datastax/diagnostic-collection).

 This directory contains a set of scripts to generate a diagnostic tarball for DSE, DDAC & open source Cassandra installations, similar (and partially compatible) to diagnostic